-Chicken tikka is one of the most popular dishes in India, where tender chicken chunks are marinated in special spices (coriander, garam masala, ginger paste) and yogurt and then grilled on skewers.
-You can either make mini individual skewers or thread the chicken tikka onto large skewers and remove the chunks onto a platter for guests to pick up with toothpicks.
+Chicken tikka is one of the most popular dishes in India and it involves marinating chicken pieces in special spices (coriander, garam masala, ginger paste) and yogurt to tenderize them, and then grilled on skewers.
+You can either make individual skewers or thread the chicken tikka onto large skewers and remove the chunks onto a platter for guests to pick up with toothpicks.
 Either way, this may be the most sought after app at the party.

 04 of 12

-This appetizer from the east Indian state of Sikkim can be filled with any minced meat of your choice; this recipe calls for pork, which is mixed with sauteed onion, garlic, soy sauce, and chili sauce.
+This steamed wontons appetizer from the east Indian state of Sikkim can be filled with any minced meat of your choice; this recipe calls for pork, which is mixed with sautéed onion, garlic, soy sauce, and chile sauce.
 They can be steamed or pan-fried and are usually served with a fiery Sikkimese tomato chutney.Continue to 5 of 12 below.

 05 of 12

 Pieces of roti or chapati (which are flatbread) are coated in egg, fried, and rolled up to make this tasty dish.
 You can also fill baida roti with anything you like, from paneer to spicy minced meat.
 To serve, cut a roll into bite-sized pieces, skewer each piece with a toothpick, and serve with a chutney of your choice.

 For your next party, make mini samosas and serve with gunpowder chutney and a yogurt dipping sauce like minty yogurt dip.
 This popular Indian snack consists of crispy pastry filled with meat or mixed vegetables.
 In this vegetarian recipe, a homemade dough of flour and ghee are formed into cones and filled with potatoes and seasonings before being deep-fried.

 07 of 12